Skip to main content

 • Paste your Brew API key as the value

-Get your API key from Settings → API in your Brew dashboard.
+Get your API key from brew.new/settings/api.

 Automations